Psycrow101/Rainbow-Sprite/README.md

-# Raibow Sprite
+# Rainbow Sprite

-**Raibow Sprite** is a simple console application that allows you to animate the Half-Life sprite, adding the effect of color transfusion.
+**Rainbow Sprite** is a simple console application that allows you to animate the Half-Life sprite, adding the effect of color transfusion.

 [![Video tutorial](http://img.youtube.com/vi/maYiBrBojwk/0.jpg)](http://www.youtube.com/watch?v=maYiBrBojwk)